 - EURACTIV has successfully bid as a dissemination and exploitation partner for EU research and innovation projects, providing communication support throughout the project life-cycle.
 EURACTIV has experience in leading dissemination in several Horizon 2020 and FP7 projects.

 Contact us to discuss your requirements and a communication package designed to meet your needs.
-You can reach Cristina Zygomalas, Deputy Director EU Projects, and Zsanett Makkai, European Network and Projects Manager, at email@example.com.
+You can reach Cristina Zygomalas, Director Public Projects at email@example.com.

 - Do we take the CAP for granted?
 The contribution of the Common Agricultural Policy to Europe’s quality of life, 2017-2018

-As a recipient of the grant for the third year running, EURACTIV aims to provide information and create a debate on the CAP and agricultural policy in the EU.
 Using the EURACTIV media platform and its editorial services, the project focuses in particular in communicating the real contributions of the CAP to EU citizens’ quality of life and the implications of the CAP in four main policy areas: environment, energy and climate change; European agri-food quality; the social dimension and growth; the economic dimension and investment.
 The project is implemented in Brussels and in 11 other Member States: France, Germany, the UK, Poland, Slovakia, Romania, Greece, the Czech Republic, Spain, Italy and Portugal.
-The project in the latter three countries will be respectively implemented by media partners EFEAgro, Class Editori and Lusa.
+The project in the latter three countries has respectively implemented by media partners EFEAgro, Class Editori and Lusa.

 - Communicating the challenges facing the CAP, 2016-2017.
 This project is designed to generate informed debate, raise awareness and exchange best practices around the challenges facing the CAP using the EURACTIV media platform and its editorial services, such as this infographic summarising the main facts about the CAP.
 The project was implemented in Brussels and in 4 key Member States among the largest CAP recipients: Germany, France, Spain and the UK.
 The project aims at linking the CAP with other Commission’s priorities such as job creation and growth, the Digital Agenda and modernization.

-- Communicating the new CAP: How the reformed CAP supports sustainable food supply, environmental protection, innovation and growth, 2015-2016.
-The target aims at communicating to rural actors and other relevant stakeholders the implications and challenges of the implementation of the reformed CAP, in particular the food supply chain, the effects on the environment, the importance of innovation in farming and rural development.
-The project was implemented in Brussels and France, Greece, Italy, Poland, Romania, Slovakia and the UK.
+- Communicating the new CAP: How the reformed CAP supports sustainable food supply, environmental protection, innovation and growth.
+The aim was communicating to rural actors and other relevant stakeholders the implications and challenges of the implementation of the reformed CAP, in particular the food supply chain, the effects on the environment, the importance of innovation in farming and rural development.
+The project was implemented in Brussels and France, Greece, Italy, Poland, Romania, Slovakia and the UK, 2015-2016.

 - EU Community, a tool to provide decision makers with better policy options by combining social media interactions, expert contributors, document curation and visual analysis, as well as online and offline tools.
 2014-2017